 The Joe Louis Greenway Framework Plan provides a record of the planning and design process-while establishing a guiding direction for the future implementation, management and operations of the greenway.
 Woven throughout this document and foundational to the decisions presented in each section, are the voices and vision of Detroit's residents and stakeholders.
-This document is organized into 8 planning topics, including:

-- Project Process
+The Framework Plan is organized into two volumes and appendices.
+These three documents provide detailed information on the following:

-- Community Engagement
+- Project Vision and Community Engagement

 - Routing and Alignment

+- Housing and Economic Development

+- Culture and The Arts

 - Greenway Design Guidelines

 - Environment and Sustainability

-- Housing and Economic Development

 - Implementation

 - Operations and Management

-EACH OF THESE SECTIONS
+EACH OF THESE CHAPTERS ADDRESSES

-ADDRESSES THE KEY GUIDELINES AND
+THE KEY GUIDELINES AND STRATEGIES

-STRATEGIES THAT WILL BE PUT INTO
+THAT WILL BE PUT INTO PLACE IN ORDER

-PLACE IN ORDER TO ADVANCE THE
+TO ADVANCE THE IMPLEMENTATION

-IMPLEMENTATION OF A GREENWAY

-WHICH IS INCLUSIVE, ACCESSIBLE,
+OF A GREENWAY WHICH IS INCLUSIVE,

-BEAUTIFUL-AND CAPTURES THE
+ACCESSIBLE, BEAUTIFUL-AND CAPTURES

-STRENGTH AND LEGACY OF DETROIT
+THE STRENGTH AND LEGACY OF DETROIT

 AND THE GREENWAY'S NAMESAKE-

 JOE LOUIS.